emard/ulx3s-misc/examples/eth/rmii/proj/README.md

 # ETH RMII LAN8720

 Simple ethernet packet sniffer and sender.
-Packet content will be shown in HEX on LCD display.
+Packet content will be shown in HEX on DVI and LCD display.
 By pressing BTN1 a fixed ARP reply will be sent.

 # Usage

 Plug LAN8720 module to GP-GN 9-13, align GND=GND and VCC=3.3V.
-Plug ST7789 7-pin LCD display to 7-pin header, align GND and VCC too.
+Plug DVI digital montior to GPDI port and/or plug ST7789 7-pin LCD display to 7-pin header, align GND and VCC too.

 LAN8720 has green &#x1f7e9; and yellow &#x1f7e7; LED at its RJ45 connector.